Kistler-Group/sdbus-cpp/doc/using-sdbus-c++.md

 * On the *server* side, we generally need to create D-Bus objects and publish their APIs.
 For that we first need a connection with a unique bus name.
 We need to create the D-Bus connection manually ourselves, request bus name on it, and manually launch its event loop (in a blocking way, through `enterProcessingLoop()`, or non-blocking async way, through `enterProcessingLoopAsync()`).
 At any time before or after running the event loop on the connection, we can create and "hook", as well as remove, objects and proxies upon that connection.

-* On the *client* side, for our D-Bus object proxies, we have more options (corresponding to three overloads of the `createObjectProxy()` factory):
+* On the *client* side, for our D-Bus object proxies, we have more options (corresponding to three overloads of the `createProxy()` factory):

     * We don't bother about any connection when creating a proxy.
 For each proxy instance sdbus-c++ also creates an internal connection instance to be used just by this proxy, and it will be a *system bus* connection.
 Additionally, an event loop thread for that connection is created and run internally.

       This hurts scalability (see discussion above), but our code is simpler, and since each proxy has its own connection, there is zero contention.

-    * We create a connection explicitly by ourselves and `std::move` it to the object proxy factory.
+    * We create a connection explicitly by ourselves and `std::move` it to the proxy object factory.
 The proxy becomes an owner of this connection, and will run the event loop on that connection.
 This is the same as in the above bullet point, but with a flexibility that we can choose the bus type (system, session bus).

     * We are always full owners of the connection.
 We create the connection, and a proxy only takes and keeps a reference to it.
 We take care of the event loop upon that connection (and we must ensure the connection exists as long as all its users exist).